Emily Menges: Portland Thorns FC, 2014–2023

 Portland Thorns FC selected Menges with the 25th overall pick in the third round of the 2014 NWSL College Draft.
 She made her first appearance with the Thorns on April 12, 2014, helping the team record a shutout in a 1–0 road win against the Houston Dash.

 Menges was a starting centerback for the Thorns when they won the 2016 NWSL Shield and the 2017 NWSL Championship.
 She has been a favorite of fans, winning the Supporters' Player of the Year award in 2016.
 She came third in NWSL Defender of the Year voting in the 2021 season.

 Bay FC

 She was acquired by Bay FC in December 2023.

 International career

 In December 2013, Menges was called up to participate in training camp with the U.S. Under-23 Women's National Team.
 In November 2016, Menges was called into training camp with the U.S. women's national soccer team.

 Personal life

 Menges is the vice-president of the I'm Not Done Yet Foundation, an organization started by the Menges family after her brother Bobby's death in 2017.
 I'm Not Done Yet is dedicated to helping pediatric and young adult patients with cancer and other chronic illnesses.

+Menges married former teammate and coach Rhian Wilkinson on January 1, 2025.
+Their daughter, Rowan, was born on February 7, 2026.